TalentedProger/BarmenProject/replit.md

 - Profile page (demo mode)
 - Database with sample ingredients and glass types
 - API endpoints for all cocktail operations
+- No authentication required - works as a public demo